Azure/azurestack-powershell/src/Azs.Commerce.Admin/readme.md

 <!-- region Generated -->
 # Azs.Commerce.Admin
-This directory contains the PowerShell module for the CommerceAdmin service.
+This directory contains the PowerShell module for the Commerce service.

 ---
 ## Status